Billie Eilish: Musical style, songwriting, and music videos

-Eilish possesses a soprano vocal range.
-Avery Stone of Noisey described her vocals as "ethereal", and Maura Johnston of Rolling Stone characterized them as "whispery".
-Doreen St. Félix of The New Yorker opined that she has a "husky, slurring voice that she can thin out to reedy".
-Music critic Robert Christgau wrote that while Eilish is musically and commercially pop, her brand also "reminds us how amorphous [pop] has become", describing her soprano as "too diminutive for vocal calisthenics", adding that her "playful version of teen-goth angst" and "electro-saturated debut album" captivated a diverse audience.
-Her music incorporates pop, dark pop, electropop, emo pop, experimental pop, goth-pop, indie pop, teen pop, and alt-pop.
+Eilish has a soprano vocal range.
+Avery Stone of Vice called her vocals "ethereal", and Maura Johnston of Rolling Stone characterized them as "whispery".
+Doreen St. Félix of The New Yorker wrote that she has a "husky, slurring voice that she can thin out to reedy".
+Music critic Robert Christgau wrote that while Eilish is musically and commercially pop, her brand also "reminds us how amorphous [pop] has become", calling her soprano "too diminutive for vocal calisthenics" and adding that her "playful version of teen-goth angst" and "electro-saturated debut album" captivate a diverse audience.
+Her music incorporates pop, alternative, electronic, dance, dark pop, electropop, emo pop, experimental pop, goth-pop, indie pop, teen pop, alt-pop, and pop rock.
+Musicologist Jessica Holmes argued that much of Eilish's music concerns her depression.

 Eilish and her brother, Finneas, collaborate on songwriting.
 Finneas writes for Eilish's albums, produces her music, and also performs in live shows.
 Eilish and Finneas "like to completely make up things and become characters" and "have songs that are really fictional".
 Eilish said a number of the songs also derive from her and Finneas' experiences.
 They try to write "really interesting and conversational" lyrics: "We try to say stuff that doesn't have to be that deep [...] but you say something way deeper in a certain way that makes sense, but you haven't really thought about."
-Finneas has stated that when he writes for his sister, he aims to "write [songs] that I think she'll relate to and enjoy singing and empathise with the lyrics and make her own".
+Finneas has said that when he writes for his sister, he aims to "write [songs] that I think she'll relate to and enjoy singing and empathise with the lyrics and make her own".
 When he writes with Eilish, he tries "to help her tell whatever story she's trying to tell, bounce ideas off of her, listen to her ideas", and use a language that fits her voice telling the story.

 Eilish had wanted to direct her own music videos since age 14 but was initially not given the opportunity due to lack of experience.
 In 2019, she made her directorial debut with the video for her song "Xanny".